ReQuest Dance Crew

-ReQuest Dance Crew (also known as ReQuest) are an all-female hip-hop dance crew from Auckland, New Zealand.
-ReQuest was formed in 2007, with originally five members.
-They are based out of The Palace Dance Studio in Penrose and are one of six crews alongside The Royal Family (MegaCrew), Kingsmen (Adult), Sorority (Varsity), Duchesses (Varsity) and Bubblegum (Junior).
+ReQuest Dance Crew, also known as just ReQuest, are an all-female hip-hop dance crew from Auckland, New Zealand.
+Created by Parris Goebel in 2007, with originally five members.
+They are based out of The Palace Dance Studio in Penrose and are one of ten crews alongside The Royal Family (MegaCrew), The Royal Family Varisty (MegaCrew), ReQuest (Adult), Misfits (Adult), Kings (Adult), Kingsmen (Adult), Inlaws (Varisty), Sorority (Varsity), Duchesses (Varsity), and Bubblegum (Junior).

 Competitions

 In 2009, ReQuest competed for the first time at the HHI World Hip Hop Dance Championships in Las Vegas, winning first place in the Varsity Crews division.
 The following year ReQuest moved into the Adult Crews division where they again placed first, ahead of American crew Poreotics who had won season 5 of America's Best Dance Crew earlier that year.
 In 2011 they won second place at the World Championships, behind Plague from the United Kingdom.
 Within the larger The Royal Family megacrew, they have won three gold medals (2011, 2012, 2013) and one silver medal (2015) and 2016 Royal Family Varsity bronze medal at the World Hip Hop Dance Championships in the Megacrew division.

 Outside of the World Championships, ReQuest placed first at the 2009 World Supremacy Battlegrounds (Varsity division) in Melbourne, and were crowned the champions of the 2012 Body Rock Dance Competition in San Diego.